prody/ProDy/doc/reference/usage/selections.rst

    none
         None of the atoms in the molecule.

+   not
+        Negates a keyword or a composite selection.

    nucleic
         Group of atoms whose residue names match one of GUA, ADE, CYT, THY, URA, DA, DC, DG, or DT.